Danlino/uchart/README.md

 Range: -15 to +15 (10⁻¹⁵ to 10¹⁵)

+- If the entered value is outside this range, the option will be automatically disabled and will have no effect.

+---
 **-a** <ins>NUMBER</ins>, --add <ins>NUMBER></ins>
 &emsp;`The constant that will be added to each item. (default: 0)`